What is an Evaluation Task?

 SDK Integration

-Task Creation Properties
+Evaluation Task Properties

 To trigger an evaluation task in Galtea, you can provide the following information: